The Scenario Report

 50%

-Table 5-2 Percentage of RES penetration in all Mediterranean countries
+Table 5-2.
+Percentage of RES penetration in all Mediterranean countries

 5.3 CO2 emissions

-Figure 5-29 depicts the direct annual CO2 emissions (in Mtons by year) from electricity generation and the average CO2 content of electricity generation (in gCO2/kWh) per scenario.
-It is evident that the three scenarios foresee a reduction of the annual CO2 emission compared to the estimation (the direct CO2 emission estimation for 2020 assumes the following emission factors - gCO2/kWh - from fossil-fuelled electricity generation: coal 900, lignite 1200, gas 400, oil 700, and other non-renewables 500) for 2020 by roughly 19%.
+Figure 5-29 depicts the direct annual CO2 emissions (in Mtons by year) from electricity generation and the average CO2 content of electricity generation (in gCO2 /kWh) per scenario.
+It is evident that the three scenarios foresee a reduction of the annual CO2 emission compared to the estimation (the direct CO2 emission estimation for 2020 assumes the following emission factors (gCO2 /kWh) from fossil-fuelled electricity generation: coal 900, lignite 1200, gas 400, oil 700, and other nonrenewables 500.) for 2020 by roughly 19%.
 For the average CO2 content of electricity generation, a similar percentage reduction is foreseen when compared to the 2020 values, ranging from 36% to 50%, depending on the scenario.

-Figure 5-29 CO2 emission & content of electricity generation (2020 and Med-TSO 2030 scenarios)
+Figure 5-29.
+CO2 emission & content of electricity generation (G CO2 /Kwh) (estimated 2020 and Med-TSO 2030 scenarios)

-The embedded effort of each Mediterranean regional group to reduce annual CO2 emissions in the three scenarios, can be seen in Figure 5 31.
-This shows that the North-West group is expected to massively reduce its annual CO2 emission by 47%, 59% & 63% in the Inertial, PR & MA scenarios respectively.
+The embedded effort of each Mediterranean regional group to reduce annual CO2 emissions in the three scenarios, can be seen in Figure 5 30.
+This shows that the NorthWest group is expected to massively reduce its annual CO2 emission by 47%, 59% & 63% in the Inertial, PR & MA scenarios respectively.
 The South-West group could see an increase in annual CO2 emissions in all scenarios, because of a prevailing dependency on fossil fuel generation.
 The North-East is expected to reduce its annual CO2 emissions by 15% to 32%.
 The South-East group countries anticipate a decrease in the PR scenario, while the Inertial and MA scenarios show values that are in line with what was observed in 2020.

-Figure 5-30 CO2 emission by regional group (2020 and Med-TSO 2030 scenarios)
+Figure 5-30.
+CO2 emission by regional groups (estimated 2020 and Med-TSO 2030 scenarios)

-Figure 5-31 Average CO2 content of electricity generation by regional group (2020 and Med-TSO 2030 scenarios)
+Figure 5-31.
+Average CO2 content of electricity generation (gCO2/Kwh) by regional groups (estimated 2020 and Med-TSO 2030 scenarios)

 Figure 5-32 shows the annual CO2 emission per country in 2030.
-According to the Med-TSO 2030 Scenarios, the highest annual CO2 emission in Mtons among the Mediterranean countries is anticipated in TR, due to the significant use of gas, coal and lignite in the generation mix foreseen in the 2030 time-horizon.
+According to the MedTSO 2030 Scenarios, the highest annual CO2 emission in Mtons among the Mediterranean countries is anticipated in TR, due to the significant use of gas, coal and lignite in the generation mix foreseen in the 2030 time-horizon.

 While the graph of total CO2 emissions shows broad dispersion, this is not the case for the expected average CO2 content of electricity generation.
 In fact, most Mediterranean countries expect an average CO2 content of electricity generation of between 0 and 371 gCO2/kWh.
 In contrast, seven countries (Albania, Spain, France, Croatia, Montenegro, Bosnia Herzegovina and Portugal) present an expected value of CO2 content of less than 58 gCO2/kWh by 2030, as shown in Figure 5-33.